spdk/spdk/doc/concurrency.md

 their own and instead enumerate rules about when functions may be called in their documentation (e.g. @ref nvme).
-Most libraries, however, depend on SPDK's [io_channel](http://www.spdk.io/doc/io__channel_8h.html) infrastructure, located in `libspdk_util.a`.
+Most libraries, however, depend on SPDK's [io_channel](http://www.spdk.io/doc/io__channel_8h.html) infrastructure, located in `libspdk_thread.a`.
 The io_channel infrastructure is an abstraction around a basic message passing framework and defines a few key abstractions.

 First, spdk_thread is an abstraction for a thread of execution and